astampoulis/makam-paper-funpearl/makamcode/12-related.md

-# In which are heroes are nowhere to be found, lost in a sea of references to related work
+# In which our heroes are nowhere to be found, lost in a sea of references to related work

 \identNormal